elixir-elm-tutorial/elixir-elm-tutorial-book/manuscript/outline.md

   - Quick installation instructions.

 - **Contact**

-  - Congrats and plea for feedback and ideas.
+  - Congrats and contact information.
-  - Access to Slack for live help and sharing.
+  - Request for feedback and ideas for the future.